aykutonol/cito/README.md

   year={2019}
 }
 ```
-[2] [Onol, A. O., Long, P., & Padir, T. (2019).
-Contact-Implicit TrajectoryOptimization
+[2] [Onol, A. O., Long, P., & Padir, T. (2018).
+A Comparative Analysis of Contact Models in Trajectory Optimization for Manipulation.
-    Based on a Variable Smooth Contact Model and Successive Convexification.
-    In 2019 IEEE International Conference on Robotics and Automation (ICRA).
+    In _2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)_.
 IEEE.](https://arxiv.org/abs/1806.01425)
 ```
 @inproceedings{onol2018comparative,
      title={A Comparative Analysis of Contact Models in Trajectory Optimization for Manipulation},